 What´s the Norwood scale and how is it related to baldness?

-The Norwood Hamilton hair loss scale is a very important tool not just to assess the degree of the hair loss, but also to evaluate the possibilities a patient has got when thinking about a hair transplant.
+The Norwood Hamilton hair loss scale is a very important tool not just to assess the degree of the hair loss, but also to evaluate the possibilities a patient has when considering a hair transplant.

 Norwood scale stages